14traits/14traits/README.md

 - 👋 Hi, I’m @14traits "I tell computers to do things.
 Sometimes they listen."
 - 👀 I’m interested in further my knowledge and skills in DevSecOps for my job, and making myself a better engineer as a whole.
-- 🌱 I’m recently completed Actualize Coding Bootcamp.
+- 🎓 Alumni of Actualize Coding Bootcamp, Camplbell University and the USMC.
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...